 - You had a valid driver’s license

 - You were cooperative with the police officer

-A police officer cannot stop you for DUI or DWI just because they feel like it.
-There must be reasonable suspicion.
-If a judge finds that the officer did not have reasonable suspicion, your case may be dismissed.
+A police officer cannot stop you for DUI/DWI just because they feel like it.
+There must be reasonable articulable suspicion of wrongdoing.
+If a judge finds that the officer did not have reasonable articulable suspicion, your case may be dismissed.
 Examples of driving behaviors that can constitute reasonable suspicion of DUI or DWI include: